hamk-uas/datacube-storage-lab/README.md

 python -m sentinel2_l1c.intake_cdse_s3 --tile_id 35VLH --time_start 2024-02-21T00:00:00Z time_end 2024-02-22T00:00:00Z
 ```

-### Intake SAFE (loop)
+### Intake SAFE (year)

-Querying CDSE STAC API with a large time range brings uncertainties like hitting some API limit and could also lead to pagination of the results which would need to be handled.
+Querying the CDSE STAC API with a large time range brings uncertainties like hitting some API limit and could also lead to pagination of the results which would need to be handled.
 It is safer to just loop through the days and to make a separate query for each day.

+`python -m sentinel2_l1c.intake_cdse_s3_year` — Download images for a full UTC year for the given tile, by looping over UTC days.

+Command line arguments:
+* `--year_start <INT>` — Start year, default: `2024`
+* `--year_end <INT>` — End year (not included), default: `2025`
+* `--tile_id <STRING>` — Tile identifier, default: `35VLH`

-`sentinel2_l1c.intake_loop` -- Download images for year 2024 for tile 35VLH, with each day queried separately.
+Example: Download images for UTC year 2024 for tile 35VLH:

-Example:

 ```
-python -m sentinel2_l1c.intake_loop
+python -m sentinel2_l1c.intake_cdse_s3_year --year_start 2024 --year_end 2025 --tile_id 35VLH
 ```

 ### Convert SAFE to COG